Introduction

 Mindfulness-Based Stress Reduction (MBSR) is a blend of meditation, body awareness, and mindful movement: learning through practice and study how your body handles (and can resolve) stress neurologically.

-Mindfulness: Being Fully Awake in Our Own Lives
+• small image of the opening image of the video, an open eyeball Mindfulness: Being Fully Awake in Our Own Lives [10 min ]

-This 10-minute video from the University of Massachusetts Medical School is a good introduction to what we mean by mindfulness in the context of this course.
-It is narrated by Saki Santorelli, the former director of the Center for Mindfulness at UMass.
+A good introduction to what we mean by mindfulness in the context of this course.
+It is narrated by Saki Santorelli, the former director of the Center for Mindfulness at the University of Massachusetts Medical School, where MBSR began.

-This 7-minute video, narrated by Jon Kabat-Zinn and others involved in the founding of MBSR, provides some interesting background about the MBSR course.
-Also see the two-page article, Mindfulness-Based Stress Reduction: An Overview, a short but engaging piece about MBSR.
+Describes how the MBSR course began over 40 years ago, narrated by Jon Kabat-Zinn and others who were instrumental in bringing MBSR to the world.
+Also see the two-page article, Mindfulness-Based Stress Reduction: An Overview, a short but engaging article about the essence of MBSR.

-This 3-min video from the UMass Medical School, gives a very brief overview of the research that began over 40 years ago.
-There is an ever-growing base of solid, peer-reviewed research concerning the benefits of mindfulness meditation for people coping with heart disease, high blood pressure, diabetes, cancer, chronic pain, depression, anxiety and other medical and psychological conditions.
-See Scientific Research for summaries of recent studies, including specific journal citations.
+A brief description of the commitment to research that began in the early days of MBSR.
+There is now a solid base of peer-reviewed research validating the benefits of mindfulness meditation for people coping with heart disease, high blood pressure, diabetes, cancer, chronic pain, depression, anxiety and other medical and psychological conditions.
+For recent research, including specific journal citations, see Scientific Research .

 What will taking an MBSR course do for me?